RaySteak/CARefree/README.md

 🔄 **Versatility**: By leveraging these macros, the Car Dealership Test Drive Monitoring System can be easily configured to meet various needs, from intensive development and testing to efficient and secure production deployments.

 By providing a high level of configurability, the system ensures that it can be customized and optimized for different use cases, making it a versatile and powerful tool for modern car dealerships.

+### Other notes
+For a deeper and 'rawer' insight into the mishaps encountered along the way and the thought process behind some of the choices, refer to this file: [tried_methods.txt](src/carefree/tried_methods.txt)